gekoke/JustParseThePDF/README.md

 ```

 ## Requirements
-You must supply a directory which contains a trained Tesseract model with the filename "eng.traineddata" to the parser.
-(You can get a pretrained model file from [here](https://github.com/tesseract-ocr/tessdata/blob/main/eng.traineddata).
-Make sure to copy the file to the build output directory!
-In Visual Studio, you can do this by performing: Select file in Solution Explorer -> Properties window -> Copy to Output Directory -> Always)
+You must supply a directory containing trained Tesseract models with filenames which follow the format `<MODEL_LANGUAGE_IDENTIFIER>.traineddata` - for example, for English, you might use `eng.traineddata`.
+You can get pretrained model files from [here](https://github.com/tesseract-ocr/tessdata/).

+Make sure to include the models in your build!
+In Visual Studio, you can do this by performing: *Select file in Solution Explorer -> Properties window -> Copy to Output Directory -> Always*.

 ## Limitations
 - This library currently only supports Windows, as the PDF to image conversion relies on System.Drawing.Common.
 It shouldn't be too difficult to change this to be a cross-platform implementation, though.
 More information on this can be found at https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only.